 Diode, clearly frustrated, flapped her hand in front of her face over and over like she was trying to deny something.
 It looked like she wanted to say that Terra being untalented wasn’t true.
 Diode’s humorous gestures, faithfully keeping her promise to let Terra do the speaking, caused a chuckle to escape Terra.

 “Yeah, you’re right.
 Um, Xeon-san.
-This may be presumptuous of me, but it’s not like I’m completely incapable of being a decompa.”
-Diode frowned in denial as Terra spoke, but she chose to ignore it for the moment.
+This may be presumptuous of me, but it’s not like I’m completely incapable of being a decomper.”
+Diode frowned in denial as Terra spoke, but Terra chose to ignore it for the moment.
 “I haven’t been able to fish the normal way with any of my marriage candidates so far, but I can successfully fish with Diode-san.”

 “Hm.”

-“So, well...we’d like to contribute to the clan’s catch if possible.
+“So, well... we would like to contribute to the clan’s catch if possible.
 Would it be possible, Xeon-san?”

 Maybe he hasn’t received our catch report.
-Terra’s face was full of anticipation as she raised it, but the Clan Chief had turned thoroughly serious, looking at her as he held his chin between his fingers.
+Terra’s face was full of anticipation as she raised the matter, but the Clan Chief had turned profoundly serious, looking at her with his chin held between his fingers.

 “Terra-kun, it seems that you have not heard me clearly, so I will repeat myself.
 I said that as the Clan Chief, I have the duty of guiding what we inherited from our clan and fleet into the future.
 You understand, don’t you?”